Previo en Origen (PEO): Pre-Customs Clearance Inspection for Mexico

-A Pre-Customs Clearance Inspection (Previo en Origen / PEO) is an 8-phase verification performed at the supplier's factory or warehouse before shipment, ensuring goods, documentation, and labeling comply with Mexico's Customs Law (Article 42) and applicable NOM standards — preventing holds, fines, and rejections at customs.
+A Previo en Origen (PEO) inspection — "pre-customs clearance inspection at origin" in English — is an 8-phase verification performed at the supplier's factory or warehouse before shipment, ensuring goods, documentation, and labeling comply with Mexico's Customs Law (Article 42) and applicable NOM standards, preventing holds, fines, and rejections at Mexican customs.

 Comprehensive verification of goods, documentation, and NOM labeling compliance at origin — so your cargo clears Mexican customs without holds, fines, or delays.